eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

     permalink: /blog/tag/*tag*/
     ---

+The permalink is relative to the project root so it should start at `/blog`.
 The format is the same for both tags and categories.These files produce a landing page for each T&C where all the corresponding articles will be presented.
  Unless you plan on using your default layout for the T&C landing pages you should also create and define your custom layouts, which would be defined in these files.

 Without automation, each new T&C requires defining the T&C in the proper YAML file and creating its own file  by hand.
 Failing to update the YAML file means